Selena Gomez Delivers Sweet Speech At Bodyguard’s Wedding

-Selena Gomez celebrated the wedding of someone very close to her over the weekend, her bodyguard.
+Selena Gomez celebrated the wedding of someone very close to her over the weekend: her bodyguard.

-According to Hollywood Life, Selena Gomez attended the wedding of her bodyguard in Redlands, California on Saturday, May 3, and was thrilled to make a sweet speech about the happy couple.
+According to Hollywood Life, Selena Gomez attended the wedding of her bodyguard in Redlands, California, on Saturday, May 3, and was thrilled to make a sweet speech about the happy couple.

-Gomez wore a gorgeous, flowing blue print dress to the nuptials, and her had brown hair pulled back into a neat updo, leaving her bangs loose to frame her face.
+Gomez wore a gorgeous flowing blue print dress to the nuptials, and her had brown hair pulled back into a neat updo, leaving her bangs loose to frame her face.

-The singer also donned a full face of makeup for the outing, which included, darkened eyebrows, coral blush on her cheeks, and a pretty pink color on her lips.
+The singer also donned a full face of makeup for the outing, which included darkened eyebrows, coral blush on her cheeks, and a pretty pink color on her lips.
 Gomez completed her look by adding a pair of hoop earrings.

 Selena delivered a toast at the wedding, where she told her bodyguard she was more than happy to meet the bride, a woman named Melissa, because she is a “bad***,” and that she was honored to celebrate the couple because of how much they love one another.